CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ### Exercise 1: Understanding Azure Security Center dashboard

-1. Click on the Azure Portal icon on the JumpVM and login with the Azure credentials from the Lab Environment output page.
+1. Click on the Azure Portal icon on the JumpVM and login with the Azure credentials from the Lab Environment Details tab if not logged in already.

 2. From the left navigation pane, click on **Security Center**.
 You can also navigate to Azure Security Center dashboard by using the top search bar.